simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 Password of PostgreSQL user | |
 {{</table>}}

-PostgreSQL setup is very simple.
+The PostgreSQL setup is very simple.
 After entering the PostgreSQL setup values, you should see the following output: `Database configuration works! 🎆`

-{{<table>}}
+{{<table tableWidth="95%">}}
 Prompt | Answer | Default
 --------|------|--------
 Redis host | redis | redis